fidwell/AdventOfCode/Python/README.md

 | [2017](https://adventofcode.com/2017) | | | | | | | | | | | | | | | | | | | | | | | | | |
 | [2016](https://adventofcode.com/2016) | | | | | | | | | | | | | | | | | | | | | | | | | |
 | [2015](https://adventofcode.com/2015) | | | | | | | | | | | | | | | | | | | | | | | | | |

-## To do

-2022 puzzle 15 part 1 is missing from the repo